-Workforce Solutions of the Coastal Bend (WFSCB) continually assesses its service delivery system to make sure it addresses the needs of the customers.
+WFSCB) continually assesses its service delivery system to t address the needs of the customers.
 As a result, the Board has designed its service delivery system to a "customer-centered" model that works to overcome the multiple barriers to employment by utilizing the full array of seamless workforce programs and services.